Miihir79/Android-Companies/README.md

 | Upgrad| <a href="">Website</a>  |
 | Zomato | Referrals only |

-A list of good companies hiring android developers in outside India
+A list of good companies hiring android developers outside India

 | Company Name  | Apply |
 | ------------- | ------------- |